 On July 21, 1969, astronauts Neil Armstrong and Buzz Aldrin were the first men to set foot on the moon.
-Ten more Apollo astronauts followed in their footsteps until 1972 but since then, no human has set foot on Earth’s closest companion in space.
+Ten more Apollo astronauts followed in their footsteps until 1972 but since then, no humans have visited Earth’s closest companion in space.

 Our graphic gives a rundown of the main lunar missions announced to date.
 Given the remaining uncertainties surrounding some programs, the dates may be subject to change.